 There are a variety of diets formulated to help cats lose weight.
 Some diets are low in fat and high in fiber, while others are low in carbohydrates and high in protein.
 Both types of diets have been successful in helping cats lose weight.
 However, some of the high protein/low carbohydrate diets are calorically dense, meaning that you will need to feed your cat a smaller amount of food than other weight-loss diets.
 High protein/low carbohydrate diets can help promote satiety, or feelings of fullness, in cats.

 Many other weight-loss diets for cats use strategies like high fiber content (10-15% of dry matter) to help decrease appetite, fill them up without extra calories, and add healthy dietary bulk.
-This allows cat owners to feed a larger volume of food and limit the begging behaviour that is typically seen when cats are fed smaller portions.
+This allows you to feed a larger volume of food and limit the begging behaviour that is typically seen when cats are fed smaller portions.

 Canned food leads to more successful weight loss in cats than dry food.
 This is because canned food contains more water, so the cat can eat a greater volume of it without gaining as much weight.
 One study showed that cats who ate canned food gained less weight than those who ate dry food.